exoplatform/exo-documentation/docs/GettingStarted.rst

 Different filters are available from News application so you can easily find articles posted in specific spaces, pinned articles, your posted articles, your scheduled articles, your drafts or your archived articles.

-You can search articles by spaces using the filter button from the top bar.
+**Filter articles per spaces : ** You can search articles by spaces using the filter button from the top bar.

 |image206|